Gaia May Detect Hundreds of Well-characterised Stellar Black Holes: Summary and Discussion

 In conclusion, our models suggest that \gaia\ data could dramatically improve our understanding of the properties and demographics of BH binaries in the Milky Way.
 Such detections are expected to have few selections biases depending on the BH mass and would provide unprecedented constraints on BH-progenitor properties by constraining the stellar properties of the observed LC.

-\acknowledgements{CC acknowledges support from TIFR's graduate fellowship.
-SC acknowledges support from the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200.
+\acknowledgements{We thank the referee for constructive comments.
+CC acknowledges support from TIFR's graduate fellowship.
+SC acknowledges support from the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200 and RTI 4002.
 JA acknowledges funding from CIERA and Northwestern University through a postdoctoral fellowship.
 The Flatiron Institute is supported by the Simons Foundation.}